eallencreighton/express-react-boilerplate/README.md

 Create React App uses [Jest](https://facebook.github.io/jest/) as its test runner.
 To prepare for this integration, we did a [major revamp](https://facebook.github.io/jest/blog/2016/09/01/jest-15.html) of Jest so if you heard bad things about it years ago, give it another try.

 Jest is a Node-based runner.
 This means that the tests always run in a Node environment and not in a real browser.
-This lets us enable fast iteration speed and prevent flakiness.
+This LETS us enable fast iteration speed and prevent flakiness.

 While Jest provides browser globals such as `window` thanks to [jsdom](https://github.com/tmpvar/jsdom), they are only approximations of the real browser behavior.
 Jest is intended to be used for unit tests of your logic and your components rather than the DOM quirks.